William Tappan Thompson

-William Tappan Thompson (August 31, 1812 – March 24, 1882).
+William Tappan Thompson (August 31, 1812 – March 24, 1882) was an American journalist.
 He co-founded the Savannah Morning News in the 1850s, known then as the Daily Morning News.
 One of his most notable works was Major Jones's Courtship, an epistolary novel.
 Thompson's best-known fictional character was Major Joseph Jones.

-Originally from Ohio, Thompson moved to Savannah, Georgia, where he co-founded the Daily Morning News and became an editor.
+Originally from Ohio, Thompson moved to Savannah, Georgia, where he co-founded the Daily Morning News and became an editor, supporting the Confederacy during the U.S. Civil War.

 Life and career

 Thompson was born on August 31, 1812, in Ravenna, Ohio.
 Upon moving to Savannah, in the 1850s, he cofounded the Savannah Morning News.
 Thompson left the paper in 1867 to travel in Europe.
 In 1868, he returned, and the paper was renamed Savannah Daily Morning News for one edition and was changed to the current name the following day.

 Support for the Confederacy

 Thompson supported the Confederacy during the American Civil War.
 In 1863, as the editor of the Morning News, he discussed a variant of a design that would ultimately become the Confederacy's second national flag, which would become known as the "Stainless Banner" or the "Jackson Flag" (for its first use as the flag that draped the coffin of Confederate Lt.
 Gen. Thomas "Stonewall" Jackson.)